randynobx/randynobx/README.md

 I am a former platform administrator and electrician turned software/data engineer who is passionate about automation and data.

 I have a diverse background in automation, technical support, SaaS administration, construction, and data science.
-My career has so far been a winding journey: studied Computer Science at Virginia Tech, worked in technical support and SaaS platform administrator positions, 7 years full time as an electrician, and now as a data engineer.
+My career has so far been a winding journey: I studied Computer Science at Virginia Tech, worked in technical support and SaaS platform administrator positions, 7 years full time as an electrician, and now over two years into my career as a data engineer.
 These different experiences and environments have allowed me to develop my own unique set of skills, from problem-solving to communication and project management.

-I am, at heart, a problem solver, and am passionate about creating efficient and consistent solutions through critical thinking and automation.
-I have had the privilege of working with many people from wildly different walks of life and pride myself on creating efficient and practical solutions that best serve my clients' needs.
+I am, at heart, a problem solver and am passionate about creating efficient and consistent solutions through critical thinking and automation.
+I have had the privilege of working with people from different walks of life and pride myself on creating efficient and practical solutions that best serve my clients' needs.